liangirene/Twitter_Text_Analysis/README.md

 # Twitter_Text_Analysis

-This project aimed to analyze and gain insights from a large dataset of customer reviews.
+This project aimed to analyze and gain insights from a sample of tweets of several high-profile public figures.
 By leveraging data science techniques such as source analysis, sentiment analysis, and time series analysis, I aimed to understand customer sentiments, identify trends over time, and analyze the sources of the reviews.

 ## Source Analysis
-To understand the sources of the customer reviews, I extracted information such as the platform or website from which the review was submitted.
-This allowed me to gain insights into where customers were expressing their opinions and evaluate the impact of different platforms on the overall sentiment.
+To understand the sources of the tweets, whether it was the from individual (e.g., from an iPhone) or a public relations firm (e.g., TweetDeck), I extracted HTML tags of the platform or website from which the tweet was published.

 ## Time Series Analysis
-Understanding how customer sentiment changed over time was crucial for identifying trends and making informed decisions.
-I analyzed the temporal aspect of the data by performing time series analysis on the customer review dataset.
-This involved visualizing sentiment trends over different time periods, such as daily, weekly, or monthly intervals, to uncover patterns and fluctuations in customer opinions.
+Analyzing the temporal aspect of the data was essential in identifying trends and understanding the evolution of tweet publication over time.
+A key step involved visualizing timestamp trends using a line and density plots, taking into account the respective timezones of each user and displaying the distribution of tweet posting hours.
+Examining the temporal aspect of the data uncovered valuable insights about user behavior throughout the day, including their eating and sleeping patterns.

 ## Sentiment Analysis
-By employing Natural Language Processing (NLP) techniques, I analyzed the sentiment of each customer review.
-The objective was to categorize reviews into positive, negative, or neutral sentiments, providing a quantitative measure of customer satisfaction.
+Using Natural Language Processing (NLP) techniques, I analyzed the sentiment of each tweet by calculating their polarity score.
+This approach allowed me to obtain a quantitative measure of how users perceive certain subjects and people.
 I used regular expressions and the *VADER (Valence Aware Dictionary and sEntiment Reasoner)* lexicon to preprocess the text, tokenize the reviews, and apply sentiment classification algorithms.